 How long is the processing time for British citizenship?

-British citizenship applications by naturalisation typically take 3 to 6 months to process but may take longer depending on case complexity.
+British citizenship applications by naturalisation typically take 3 to 6 months to process, but may take longer depending on case complexity.

 You will typically be notified before the 6-month period ends if additional information is required.
 The Home Office will contact you if they need more details to process your application.